 Part 1: Supervision E-Workbook with self-assessment and learning tasks

-Part 3: Assessment of competency (conducting a supervision session – live feedback and report)
+Part 3: 1-day Assessment of Competency (conducting a supervision session – live feedback and report)

-Prior to attending the 2 day workshop participants are provided with a free Supervision E-Workbook covering core preparatory readings, learning resources, links to clinical supervision training videos and podcast lectures.
+Prior to attending the 2-day workshop, participants are provided with a Supervision E-Workbook covering core preparatory readings, learning resources, links to clinical supervision training videos and podcast lectures.
 As a participant of the Accredited Clinical Supervisor course you will be expected to work through and complete all learning and the self-assessment tasks.
 This workbook is an invaluable guide that covers how to set up, conduct and evaluate effective supervision.
 Topics covered in the E-workbook include:

 At the completion of the workshop, participants should be able to:

 - understand the key concepts involved in setting up and maintaining a collaborative clinical supervision relationship, using evidence based practice and considering professional practice and workplace guidelines

 - have a well-defined theoretical understanding from which to base clinical supervision practice